pustotnik/zenmake/docs/buildconf-ext-syntax.rst

     debug  :
       fcflags: ${GCC_BASE_FLAGS} -O0              # works

-.. _buildconf-substitutions-builtin:
+.. _buildconf-builtin-vars:

 Built-in variables
 """""""""""""""""""""""

-ZenMake has some built-in substitutions.
-To avoid conflicts with environment and bash-like variables the syntax is a little bit different:
+ZenMake has some built-in variables that can be used as substitutions.
+To avoid possible conflicts with environment and bash-like variables the syntax of substitutions is a little bit different in this case:

 in YAML format: